m-m-adams/ChallengeServer/README.md

 Initiate the challenge by calling challenge=ChallengeClient.challengeinterface(destination,destinationport)

-Start the challenge by calling challenge.start()
+Start the challenge by calling challenge.start(), the return value is the first message from the server

 select your level with challengetext=challenge.select_level(level).
 The return value is the text for the selected level